 - The selection being “marked” due to huge volume/activity

 - Your maximum stake size being capped at a lower amount than you requested

 - Restrictions applied to your account due to patterns identified in your bets

 And if you didn’t get all of your stake away at your favourite Bookmaker, then there’s no shortage of other options — even shops — that you could use to bet the remainder.
 In contrast, there’s only a few high-liquidity betting exchanges to choose from.
 So if your preferred one doesn’t have the liquidity you need, you may be forced to split your stake over lower odds, queue it, or attempt betting at a later point.

 Another advantage, which doesn’t concern the majority of us, is that several of the main UK Bookmakers run “special accounts” that cater for individuals wanting to place very high stakes.
 We’re talking about wagers well into the thousands!

 The Bookie’s odds fully represent the payout you’ll receive on a win — regardless of how often you bet.

 Bets made on betting exchanges, such as Betfair, carry a commission in the form of a percentage on any winnings.
 Typically bettors are required to meet a minimum turnover to maintain or improve this commission %.

 Due to the fact that Bookmakers work on the model of selling odds with an overround, they have the freedom to make their own markets on less-popular events.
 In doing so they take on the risk themselves without relying on liquidity (i.e. the public) to form the odds.

-The less-popular markets are said have the most price inaccuracies.
-This is good news, as it presents value betting opportunities to bettors.
-Niche markets benefit those with very specific areas of expertise.
+Better yet, the less-popular markets are said have the most price inaccuracies.
+This presents value betting opportunities to bettors.
+So the niche markets benefit those with very specific areas of expertise.
 After all, how accurate can UK bookmakers be at predicting events such as the total number of yellow cards in a Kazakhstan first division league game?